greyshell/python_programming/README.md

 ### Description
-This repo is created for pen testing activity..
+This repo is created for pen testing activity.